mhlee216/mhlee216.github.io/work.md

       src: /assets/img/work/protein.jpg
       alt: protein
     description:  Multi-input graph convolutional networks for classification of protein-protein interaction by using PyTorch, PyTorch Geometric, Biotite.
 Datasets are from <a href="https://doi.org/10.1101/2020.09.17.301200">Struct2Graph, A graph attention network for structure based predictions of protein-protein interactions</a>.

-  - title: Classification of Biodegradable Materials Using Graph Convolutional Networks (<a href="https://github.com/mhlee216/Biodegradability_Prediction_GCN">GitHub</a>)
-    image:
-      src: /assets/img/work/biodegradable.png
-      alt: biodegradable
-    description: Graph convolutional networks vs. QSAR models for classification of ready biodegradable/not ready biodegradable by using PyTorch, PyTorch Geometric, RDKit.
-Datasets are from <a href="https://doi.org/10.1021/ci4000213">Quantitative Structure–Activity Relationship Models for Ready Biodegradability of Chemicals</a>.

   - title: Efficient Fish Acute Toxicity Prediction Using QSAR Machine Learning Pipeline (<a href="https://github.com/mhlee216/QSAR_Machine_Learning_Pipeline">GitHub</a>)
     image: